New Vegetable Gardener — Why You Should Plant Your Own Vegetables?

 Growing your own food provides you a sense of independence.
 Recently, the grocery store shelves have been a little bare.
 Some of your favorite vegetables have not been readily available.
 What if you had those treasured vegetables growing right outside your kitchen door?
 You would have less dependence on other sources.

 There are a lot of steps to get our garden ready to grow vegetables, and if you are a newcomer to Central Florida, growing vegetables is a little (maybe a lot) different than where you came from.
 If you had good gardening skills there, then they will help you here.
 You need to garden using a different calendar than you are accustomed to.

 The vegetable gardening season for Central Florida starts in late-August to early-September with “warm season” vegetables.
 Always leave some room in your garden for the “cool season” vegetables that will be planted in late-October to early-November.
 Most “warm season” crops will be finished by the second week of December (our average first frost date), so you can continue growing “cool season” crops up to the end of February (after our average last frost date).
-Then in early-May, we plant out our last “warm season” crops for the end of the vegetable gardening season that wraps up about the second week of June (beginning of the rainy season).
+Then in early-March, we plant out our last “warm season” crops for the end of the vegetable gardening season that wraps up about the second week of June (beginning of the rainy season).